-When there is no slip, actual J is almost equal to J{model} .
+When there is no slip, actual J is almost equal to $J{model}$ .
 Any signal is not generated from MFC controller.
-If the tire slips, the actual wheel speed ω increases immediately.
+If the tire slips, the actual wheel speed $\omega$ increases immediately.
 The model wheel speed does not increase.
-By feeding back the speed difference to the motor current command, the actual motor torque is reduced quickly and it induces readhesion.
+By feeding the speed difference back to the motor current command, the actual motor torque is reduced quickly and it induces re-adhesion.

-This control function is needed only in relatively higher frequency region, we used a high pass filter on the feedback pass.
-In actual implementation, two high pass filters are inserted before taking the difference between actual and model speeds to avoid the offset problem of integrator.
+As this control function is needed only in relatively higher frequency region, we used a high pass filter on the feedback pass.
+In actual implementation, in order to avoid the offset problem of an integrator, two high pass filters are inserted before taking difference between the actual and the model speeds.
+When the feedback torque from MFC blocks is positive, it is forced to be zero.